 As noted above, the Trustee has appointed Mercer to act as discretionary investment manager in respect of the Scheme's assets and these assets are invested in Mercer Funds managed by MGIE and Mercer AG.
 Within these funds, Mercer has provided all of the third party investment managers a copy of Mercer's Sustainable Investment Policy.
 Mercer also aims to invest in managers who take a more active approach to considering ESG in their investment decision making.
 The managers have been given discretion in evaluating ESG factors, including climate change considerations, and exercising voting rights and stewardship obligations attached to the investments, in accordance with their own corporate governance policies and current best practice, including the UK Corporate Governance Code and UK Stewardship Code.
-However, Mercer expects all managers to vote and Mercer monitors the manager's commitment to voting and incorporating ESG factors into their decision making and on a regular basis and discusses at length with the underlying investment managers their activity with regard to the above.
+However, Mercer expects all managers to vote and Mercer monitors the manager's commitment to voting and incorporating ESG factors into their decision making and on a regular basis and discusses at length with the underlying investment managers their activity regarding the above.
 Mercer also monitors the portfolios for UN Global Compact Breaches.

 The Trustee receive regular reports and information from Mercer on their monitoring and the managers' compliance.
-This includes but is not limited to Mercer's ESG ratings for the underlying investment managers, analysis of carbon foot print and voting and engagement activity.
+This includes but is not limited to Mercer's ESG ratings for the underlying investment managers, analysis of carbon footprint and voting and engagement activity.
 Some of the voting and engagement information will be shared with the public on an annual basis.
+It has also reviewed the impact of climate change under various scenarios and updated the risk register to reflect climate considerations.